-As published at CounterCurrents, Information Clearing House and Intrepid Report, 2/8/15:
+As published at CounterCurrents, Information Clearing House, Intrepid Report and Unz Review, 2/8/15:

 Wait till you hear this one.
 So an Italian, a Pole and an Irish woman were sitting in a bar when a Vietnamese walked in.

 “There he is!” the bartender, also Irish, yelled.

 Ignoring the strange greeting, the Vietnamese guy sat down two stools from the cheerful Italian, “We knew he’d come!”

 Grinning somewhat uneasily, the Vietnamese merely said, “Uh, I’d like a pint of Rolling Rock.”

 Acting surprised, the bartender blurted, “He’d like a beer too!”

 With the entire bar looking at him, the Vietnamese finally asked, “Who did you think I was?”